REST

 http://localhost:18425/map/Artist Name/Album Title/Song Title

 will download that song directly.
-In the future, the behavior of showing an inline player in browsers may be added to the direct_download
+In the future, the behavior of showing an inline player in browsers may be added to the direct_download config option.

-config option will control what the separator will be.
-By default, this is -
+If a file downloaded has a nested filename, the filename_separator config option will control what the separator will be.
+By default, this is -, so the filename of an archive of an Artist will look like:

 Artist Name - Album Title.zip